tdjastrzebski/Vincenty-Excel/README.md

 > Note: there is no IntelliSense available for VBA UDFs.
 However, functions and their parameters are listed in Excel function wizard under the **Geodesic** category.

 ### Source code
 Excel workbooks contain unprotected source code.
-For better change tracking source code has been placed separately in [Vincenty.bas](Vincenty.bas), [InvParams.cls](InvParams.cls), [DirParams.cls](DirParams.cls) files.
+In addition, for better change tracking source code has been placed separately in [Vincenty.bas](Vincenty.bas), [InvParams.cls](InvParams.cls), [DirParams.cls](DirParams.cls) files.

 ### Validation
 Calculation results have been validated using 1200 test cases generated for 6 range clusters and distance between 10 m and 30,000 km